 Standout restaurants include Pizzeria Bianco, Bacanora, Wren and Wolf, Flour and Thyme, Sottise, and Cornish Pasty Co., which has been a downtown staple long before the area’s resurgence became obvious.

 Bars include Bitter and Twisted, Little Rituals, The Theodore, Valley Bar, and the downtown AZ Wilderness taproom.
-Several have received national recognition for cocktail programs.
+Several downtown bars have received national recognition for cocktail programs.

 Local coffee shops and daytime spots include Lola Coffee, Songbird Coffee and Tea House, Futuro, Xanadu Coffee, Press Coffee, and Fair Trade Cafe, which also doubles as a local art space.

-Yoga and wellness exists downtown in a way it simply did not when I was younger.
+Yoga and wellness exist downtown in a way they simply did not when I was younger.
 A lot of residents treat Hance Park and the Roosevelt corridor like their daily routine zone: coffee, walk, class, work, repeat.

 Roosevelt Row remains Phoenix’s primary arts district, filled with murals, galleries, studios, and boutiques.
-First Friday, held monthly, is one of the largest recurring art walks in the country and draws tens of thousands of people.
+First Friday, held monthly, is one of the largest recurring self-guided art walks in the country.

-Downtown is home to major cultural institutions including the Phoenix Art Museum, the largest art museum in the Southwest with over 20,000 works, and the Heard Museum, founded in 1929 and internationally respected for Native American art and history.
-(Phoenix Art Museum • Heard Museum)
+Downtown and nearby Central Phoenix are home to major cultural institutions including the Phoenix Art Museum, the largest art museum in the southwestern United States with more than 20,000 objects, and the Heard Museum, founded in 1929 and internationally respected for Native American art and history.

 Historic Hotels and Buildings

-Hotel San Carlos still operates and hosted Clark Gable and Marilyn Monroe.
-Westward Ho was once Phoenix’s tallest building and housed numerous Hollywood figures.
+Hotel San Carlos still operates and is tied to old Hollywood stories.
+Westward Ho was once Phoenix’s tallest building.
 The Luhrs Tower, built in 1929, remains one of the city’s best examples of Art Deco architecture.
-The Orpheum Theatre, also opened in 1929, continues to host performances under its original ornate ceiling.
+The Orpheum Theatre, also opened in 1929, continues to host performances under its ornate ceiling.

 Hotel San Carlos is also one of the most talked-about “haunted” locations downtown.
 The haunting stories are local legend and part of the building’s pop culture identity.